andyzhou/grit/README.md

 this is a simple data storage library, base on level db

 ## feature
-- support simple doc get and save
+- support simple doc base access opt
 - support simple and hashed counter get and save

 ## how to use?